-- Cut squash in half, and then in half again to quarter.
-Remove and discard seeds and stringy center parts and peel squash.
-Putting each quartered piece in the microwave for 2 minutes makes it much easier to peel.
-Cut squash into 1" cubes.
-It will be blended so they don't have to be perfect!
+Cut squash in half, and then in half again to quarter.
+Remove and discard seeds and stringy center parts and peel squash.*

 - Heat oil in a sauce pan over medium heat.
 Add onion and sauté for 3-4 minutes to soften.
 Add garlic and cook a few minutes longer until garlic is soft and aromatic.
 Add curry and cumin and stir for about 30 seconds.

-- Once squash is fully cooked, add coconut milk, lime juice, and salt.
-Blend in the pot using a stick blender (emersion blender) or process in batches using a food processor or blender.
-Return to pot and adjust seasoning levels if needed.
+Once squash is fully cooked, add coconut milk, lime juice, and salt.
+Blend in the pot using a stick blender or process in batches using a food processor or blender (be mindful of the steam!) and return to pot.
+Adjust seasoning levels if needed based on your preferences.